6 Common Roof Problems In Long Island

 Long Island’s geographic location exposes it to several environmental factors that can contribute to roofing problems, including:

-- Temperature Extremes: Hot summers and freezing winters cause roofing materials to expand and contract, leading to cracks and other forms of deterioration.
+Temperature Extremes: Hot summers and freezing winters cause roofing materials to expand and contract, leading to cracks and other forms of deterioration.
+Additionally, UV rays from the sun can break down the protective granules on shingles, accelerating roof deterioration and making the materials more vulnerable to water damage.

 One of the most frequent roof issues faced by Long Island homeowners is roof leaks.
 Due to the region’s wet climate and storm activity, water infiltration can become a major problem if your roof is not well-maintained or properly sealed.